Bruin-Dev/Intelygenz/README.md

 ## Access Control

-In the creation and possible updates in the EKS clusters used for the KRE [environments](./docs/SYSTEM_OVERVIEW#kre-environments), an association is made between IAM roles created for each of the project users and `ClusterRole` and `ClusterRoleBinding` created in these clusters.
+In the creation and possible updates in the EKS clusters used for the KRE [environments](./docs/PIPELINES#kre-environments), an association is made between IAM roles created for each of the project users and `ClusterRole` and `ClusterRoleBinding` created in these clusters.
 In this way, each user will have access to certain resources of both clusters.

 ### Roles

 IAM roles are created for each of the users, although these are distinguished into three categories according to the tag `Project-Role` of them, this tag will also be used to associate them to a `ClusterRole` of the EKS cluster and allow access to certain resources of the same.
 The mentioned tags are the following:

 - **developer**: This tag identify users that will only have access to the [pods](https://kubernetes.io/docs/concepts/workloads/pods/) of any namespace to perform `get`, `list` and `watch` on them.

-- **developer-ops-privileged**: This tag identiy users that will have access to any resource in the `core` and `apps` API groups of any namespace.

 - **devops**: This tag identify users that will access to any resource in any namespace.